spdk/spdk/scripts/perf/nvmf/README.md

 Integer.
 Use null block devices instead of present NVMe drives.
 If set to 1, can be used for latency measurements as described in Test Case 3 of performance report.

+### null_block_dif_type

+Integer.
+Enable data protection on created null block device.
+Defaults to 0 if option not present in JSON configuration file.
+See doc/jsonrpc.md "bdev_null_create" for details.

 ### num_cores

 List of CPU cores to assign for running SPDK NVMe-OF Target process.
 Can specify exact core numbers or ranges, eg: